Nhanderu/Personal/README.md

 ## Build

-To build it, simply run `./scripts/build.sh` (or `./scripts/docker.sh` if you want to build with Docker) in your terminal.
+To build it, simply run `./scripts/build`.
+The output will be on `/docs` folder.

 ## License